-Chandigarh: BJP insists complainant should not have been out late, she says she is being maligned
+Chandigarh: BJP leader insists complainant in stalking case should not have been out late

 The woman said a viral photo supposedly showing her with the accused was actually of her with some friends years ago.